NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 comparison of Marabou and ReluVal using a high number of cores.
 These experiments were conducted on a dedicated machine with 64 cores.

-The paper includes several thousands benchmark runs, and so reproducing them all on a single machine will take a long time.
+The paper includes over 2000 benchmar runs, and so reproducing them all on a single machine, will take a long time.
 Further, while Marabou itself is deterministic, there is some non-determinism introduced when running it in concurrent, DnC mode;
 and the other solvers may or may not be deterministic.
 Thus, it will